What is onboarding?

 When done well, onboarding can set your business up for long-term success.
 As this process is your opportunity to prepare your new hire for their future success as a long-term employee.
 The right amount of support can make a difference in their ability to perform, integrate into the team as well as enhance retention.

 As we’ve mentioned before, it’s important you look at this as an ongoing process that goes well beyond their first day.
-As nearly one-third of new hires quit their job within the first six months.
+Six in ten Australian managers surveyed have reported a new employee resigning during their probation period as the result of a poor onboarding process.

 How is remote/virtual onboarding done?